brandur/sorg/content/nanoglyphs-drafts/023-enhancement.md

 }
 ```

-Because most getters/setters are simple pass throughs, this turns out to be inordinately useful.
-The flexibility around API compatibility stays because if needed, an auto-property's `get`/`set` can always be unrolled into full implementations for a future version.
+Because most getters/setters are simple pass throughs, auto-properties turn out to be inordinately useful.
+Flexibility around API compatibility is maintained because if needed, an auto-property's `get`/`set` can always be unrolled into full implementations in a future version.

-C# 3.0 also introduced object initializer syntax:
+C# 3.0 also brought in object initializer syntax:

 ``` c#
 Person person = new Person{